AC215-TarAIntino/AC215-TarAIntino-Big/scene-decomposer/README.md

-# Trailer Generator API
+# Scene Decomposer Service

 AI-powered microservice that generates detailed scene-by-scene trailer breakdowns from movie descriptions.
 Creates production-ready prompts for video generation (VEO 3.1), image generation (DALL-E/Flux), and narration (ElevenLabs).

 ## Overview

-This service takes a complete movie description (from `mcp-screenplay` or similar) and generates a detailed trailer breakdown with:
+This service takes a complete movie description (from `screenplay-writer` or similar) and generates a detailed trailer breakdown with:

 - **Character reference images**: Generates design prompts for up to 4 main characters (white background, visual style-matched)
 - **Scene-by-scene structure**: 4-8 scenes, each 4-8 seconds long (8s when using character references)